hpomares/HugoPomaresMillan.github.io/_pages/work.md

 #### Research assistant, Genetic and Molecular Epidemiology Unit at Lund University, Sweden, 2018
 *  Conducted literature reviews and collected and analyzed data descriptively.

+---

+*  Conducted literature reviews and collected and analyzed data descriptively.
 *  Prepared scientific and medical materials and presentations for grant agencies and foundations.